German Farmers Protest Suffocating Policies

 How comforting for small farmers.

 Germany’s agricultural sector has met the carbon-emission goals set for us.
-What’s more, we’ve taken additional steps to become more sustainable.
+Quoi de plus, we’ve taken additional steps to become more sustainable.

-On our dairy farm, for example, we’ve boosted biodiversity with flowering areas and raw soil habitat, plus letting some fields lie fallow.
+On our dairy farm, par exemple, we’ve boosted biodiversity with flowering areas and raw soil habitat, plus letting some fields lie fallow.
 Our milk production is climate friendly because we grow our own feed rather than have it transported from elsewhere, use native forage plants, and focus on lifetime yield rather than peak performance.

 Much of this is the result of our own initiative, including a determination to meet the expectations of consumers.